-The Lake District town of Keswick is a lovely holiday destination, proving itself to be a major draw for visitors.
-Located close to striking Skiddaw and the glimmering waters of Derwentwater, there is much to see and discover around this historic market town.
+Walking in Keswick is an absolute delight.
+The Lake District market town is a lovely holiday destination, located close to striking Skiddaw and the glimmering waters of Derwentwater.

 Revelin Moss Trail at Whinlatter Forest